joelcoxokc/generator-soa/readme.md

 # Gulp AngularJS Full-Stack generator [![Build Status](https://travis-ci.org/DaftMonk/generator-angular-fullstack.svg?branch=master)](http://travis-ci.org/DaftMonk/generator-angular-fullstack)

+> Currently Under Development.

 > Yeoman generator for creating Service Oriented Applications using a multitude of technologies!!

-The purpose of a generator for service oriented architecture (SOA), is to help teams immediatly set up their environment.
-Currently you are able to generator multiple servers by running yo soa:server [name], Which will generate a server in the servers/ directory. it will alos generate and angular.factory(), that makes the connection.
+The purpose of a generator for service oriented architecture (SOA), is to help teams immediately set up their environment.
+Currently you are able to generator multiple servers by running yo soa:server [name], Which will generate a server in the servers/ directory.
+It will also generate and angular.factory(), that makes the connection.

+## Following Best Practices for Angular
+* This Generator generates code that strictly follows this style guide.
+@John Papa's Best Practices: https://github.com/JoelCoxOKC/angular-soa-seed

+## Features
+* Angular Full-Stack App.
+* Gulp task runner.
+* Server API's for things and users.
+* Data Base option using MongoDB.
+* Full Server Authentication using Passport.
+* Clean client & server side App Architecture.

 ## Coming Soon
+* Run yo soa:paths to set the default directory paths.
-* initialize a git repository every time a client or server is made
+* initialize a git repository every time a client or server is made.
 * create multiple clients - choices [ ionic, oxford, bootstrap ]
 * allow options for databases [ MongoDB, MySQL, PostgresSql, Neo4j, Firebase ]
 * allow for server framework of choice [ sails, express ]